-This fully-sponsored cadet training programme leads to an FdSc Marine Operations, as well as the award of a UK Maritime and Coastguard Agency (MCA) certificate of Competency as an Officer of the Watch (STCW'95 II/I OOW).
+This fully-sponsored cadet training programme leads to an FdSc Nautical Science, as well as the award of a UK Maritime and Coastguard Agency (MCA) certificate of Competency as an Officer of the Watch (STCW'95 II/I OOW).
 The course also provides you with a direct pathway to enrol on the BSc (Hons) Maritime Management Top-up degree.

 Officer cadet training schemes typically last for around three years and are split into five phases which alternate between academic studies and practical and safety training, and seagoing periods to gain shipboard experience.

 You'll complete your academic and mandatory safety training with us.
 This training is complemented with work-based learning on board ship.
 You'll also do some practical training during your sea phases, which includes completing a MNTB Training Record Book.
 This will enable you to develop the professional competency needed for the initial MCA certification as an Officer of the Watch.

 The scheme consists of five phases - three spent with us for academic delivery and two at sea gaining practical experience.
 The education and training programme consists of three distinct but complementary elements:

 Two cadets on the FdSc Nautical Science programme have recently won prestigious maritime awards in recognition of their achievements during their cadetship.
 Daisy Jarvis won the MCA Officer Trainee of the Year 2022 Award and Molvipa Takhiansok won the UK Maritime 2023 Bevis Minter Award.
 Read Daisy's and Molvipa's stories to find out about their cadetship journey and what winning the awards meant to them.